 With views of the outdoor garden spaces and balconies to enjoy overlooking the birdfeeders and trees, it means that bird watching can become a hobby.

-We’re going to guess that you already know your magpies, pigeons and robins, so here’s how to identify a few other birding staples you might be able to spy from your window…
+We’re going to guess that you already know your magpies, pigeons and robins, so, here’s how to identify other common birds in the UK from your window…

 1. Common Chaffinch